What are the most important things to know about Evotaz?

 Take Evotaz according to your health care provider’s instructions.

-Take Evotaz once a day with food.
+Take Evotaz by mouth with food.

 Always take Evotaz in combination with other HIV medicines.